 - 100% have previous research experience

 About Our Interviews

 Select applicants will be invited to interview in January or February.
 Only two on-site interview events will be held.
-Applicants who submit a complete application by December 31, 2013 will receive priority consideration for interview slots.
+Applicants who submit a complete application by December 15, 2014 will receive priority consideration for interview slots.
 Our interviews occur Thursday through Saturday.
-On-line interviews may be held for other applicants.
+On-line interviews may be held in some cases.

 A typical interview event schedule:

 - Friday: faculty interviews, lunch with current students, evening social event

 - Saturday: interactive tour of Birmingham with current students and exit meeting with program director(s), depart Birmingham

 Dress: Business or business/casual.
 Dress slacks, shirt/sweater (tie and jacket for those who prefer a formal look) for men; business skirt or pants, blouse/sweater for women (suit/jacket for those who prefer a formal look) for women.
 Comfortable shoes are suggested; the UAB campus is an urban setting and interviewing applicants will walk to various meetings/events.
 Casual dress is appropriate for some events.